awslabs/mountpoint-s3/doc/CONFIGURATION.md

 * `GLACIER_IR` for [S3 Glacier Instant Retrieval](https://aws.amazon.com/s3/storage-classes/glacier/instant-retrieval/)
 * `GLACIER` for [S3 Glacier Flexible Retrieval](https://aws.amazon.com/s3/storage-classes/glacier/)
 * `DEEP_ARCHIVE` for [S3 Glacier Deep Archive](https://aws.amazon.com/s3/storage-classes/glacier/)

+> [!IMPORTANT]
+> Do not set the storage class to `EXPRESS_ONEZONE` as it is a distinct storage class and cannot be set for general purpose buckets.
+If you want to use S3 Express One Zone storage class, just specify a directory bucket name when mounting.

 For the full list of possible storage classes, see the [PutObject documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#AmazonS3-PutObject-request-header-StorageClass) in the Amazon S3 User Guide.